Whorleater/strugglebus/readme.md

 - [x] Build the application
 - [ ] Allow adding of struggles from previous dates
 - [ ] Allow the renaming of journal files?
+- [ ] Remind at specific times
+- [ ] Only allow journaling at specific times?
 - [ ] Set up tags
 - [ ] Set up some form of analytics
 - [ ] Move to a webapp?
+- [ ] Entries from phone?